stellargraph/stellargraph/README.md

   The current implementation supports mean aggregation of neighbour nodes, taking into account their types and the types of links between them.

-* GAT
-  - Graph ATtention Network algorithm [4] for homogeneous graphs.
-The implementation supports representation learning and node classification for homogeneous graphs.
+* The Graph ATtention Network (GAT) [4]
+  - The GAT algorithm supports representation learning and node classification for homogeneous graphs.
 There are versions of the graph attention layer that support both sparse and dense adjacency matrices.

-* GCN
-  - Graph Convolutional Network algorithm [5] for homogeneous graphs.
+* Graph Convolutional Network (GCN) [5]
-  The implementation supports representation learning and node classification for homogeneous graphs.
+  - The GCN algorithm supports representation learning and node classification for homogeneous graphs.
 There are versions of the graph convolutional layer that support both sparse and dense adjacency matrices.

-* SGC
-  - Simplified Graph Convolutional network algorithm [6] for homogeneous graphs.
+* Simplified Graph Convolutional network (SGC) [6]
-  The implementation supports representation learning and node classification for homogeneous graphs.
+  - The SGC network algorithm supports representation learning and node classification for homogeneous graphs.
+It is an extension of the GCN algorithm that smooths the graph to bring in more distant neighbours of nodes without using multiple layers.

 * Node2Vec [2]
-  - Unsupervised representation learning for homogeneous networks, taking into account network structure while ignoring node attributes.
+  - The Node2Vec and Deepwalk algorithms perform unsupervised representation learning for homogeneous networks, taking into account network structure while ignoring node attributes.
 The node2vec algorithm is implemented by combining StellarGraph's random walk generator with the word2vec algorithm from [Gensim](https://radimrehurek.com/gensim/).
   Learned node representations can be used in downstream machine learning models implemented using [Scikit-learn](https://scikit-learn.org/stable/), [Keras](https://keras.io/), [Tensorflow](https://www.tensorflow.org/) or any other Python machine learning library.

 * Metapath2Vec [3]
-  - Unsupervised, metapath-guided representation learning for heterogeneous networks, taking into account network structure while ignoring node attributes.
+  - The metapath2vec algorithm performs unsupervised, metapath-guided representation learning for heterogeneous networks, taking into account network structure while ignoring node attributes.
 The implementation combines StellarGraph's metapath-guided random walk generator and [Gensim](https://radimrehurek.com/gensim/) word2vec algorithm.
   As with node2vec, the learned node representations (node embeddings) can be used in